nmfs-ost/noaa-fit-resources/_posts/2019-08-16-reproducibile.md

 scattered and highly customized, the steps taken to perform an analysis are not documented or shared, and the data for the analyses are kept private.
 Although there are cases where data must be protected, we encourage striving for reproducibility when possible.
-While any scholars have thought and written much about reproducibility,a good starting place is rOpenSci's
+To learn more about creating reproducible science, a good starting place is rOpenSci's [reproducibility handbook](https://ropensci-archive.github.io/reproducibility-guide/).
-[reproducibility
-handbook](https://ropensci-archive.github.io/reproducibility-guide/).

 The NOAA Fisheries Toolbox is an example of a storage repository for